naikymen/PED/README.md

 Entry folders are created for each one as "PEDXXXX" Inside there are files and directories containing the output of different analyses: rg/dmax histograms and files, pymol plots, crysol output, and n2n distance calculations.

+- ensembles: a "pdb.list" that contains the PDB names of each conformer and usefully formatted metadata (ensemble and conformer numbers).
+Also, find herein a compressed .pdb.tar.gz file, which contains PDB files (one per conformer) and the n2n.tar.gx file.
+This last archive contains the n to n' distances of each conformer as a plain text list (separated by a newline character).
+We will probably not be using this part (the call to this function can be commented out in pipe.py in lines 312-319)

+- Crysol: the compressed crysol output files.
+Useful warnings may be found in the "crysol_summary.txt" and in the ".log.tar.gz" archive.

+- Pymol: PyMol renders of conformers with maximum, minimum and closest-to-average (per ensemble).
+Also here are the .pse files.

+- Rg: this directory holds Rg histograms (per ensemble) and several files used to generate them (mainly rg.list).

+-

 ## To-do
 Improve this readme.